Dr. Angelle Khachadoorian

 Chief, Culture and Region Division / Associate Professor of Anthropology

-Dr. Angelle Khachadoorian is Associate Professor of Anthropology and the Department Chair for Culture/Region in the Air Force Culture and Language Center (AFCLC) at Air University.
+Dr. Angelle Khachadoorian is Associate Professor of Anthropology and the Department Chair for Culture/Region at the Air Force Culture and Language Center (AFCLC).
 She holds a Ph.D. in Anthropology from the University of New Mexico.
 Dr. Khachadoorian has taught a range of college and graduate level courses for more than eighteen years.
-She has been at Air University for seven years.
+She has been at Air University (AU) for seven years.
 Previously, she taught for the Bureau of Indian Affairs, as well as teaching in several Air Force post-secondary educational settings.
 Dr. Khachadoorian's research interests include indigenous and tribal cultures, group and individual identity, community memory, culture change and cultural continuity and traditional leadership processes, especially in the ways that tribal groups intersect with nation-states.

 Assistant Professor of Regional and Cultural Studies (Africa)